-3.11.
-Members will note that the complaints in the two Ombudsman tables (Annex 1 and Annex 2) do not strictly correspond with the complaints in the Council's records at Appendix B, and this is due to several factors; for example, the Ombudsman's figures include enquiries from people that they signpost back to the Council but who may not necessarily make a complaint, and not every decision will relate to a complaint made in that financial year (it may have been received in the previous financial year but a decision made this year; conversely a complaint may have been received before 31 March 2017 and the decision not made until the next financial year).
+- 3.12.
+A more detailed summary of the complaints and Ombudsman's decisions for 2017/18 is attached as Appendix B, and Members will note that the Ombudsman has upheld only two of those and only limited fault.
+The final column shows what actions or measures the Council has taken or put in place as a result of the complaint in order to improve services or processes. - 3.13.
+Members will note that the complaints in the two Ombudsman tables (Annex 1 and Annex 2) do not strictly correspond with the complaints in the Council's records at Appendix B, and this is due to several factors; for example, the Ombudsman's figures include enquiries from people that they signpost back to the Council but who may not necessarily make a complaint, and not every decision will relate to a complaint made in that financial year (it may have been received in the previous financial year but a decision made this year; conversely a complaint may have been received before 31 March 2018 and the decision not made until the next financial year).